How To Pursue SSDI Benefits

 Social Security Disability Insurance (SSDI) exists to provide benefits to those unable to work because of a health condition or disability.
 Unfortunately, benefits can be difficult to obtain, due to the complexity of the application process and the strict guidelines for qualification.

-Our track record of results and client testimonials speak for themselves.
+At Hilado Law, our track record of results and client testimonials speak for themselves.
 We serve clients in Orlando and the greater Orange County area.
 Hilado Law, PLLC, works on a contingency basis, so you do not pay legal fees unless we win your case.
-Give us a call at 407-605-3199 or contact us online for a free initial consultation with a SSDI attorney.
+Give us a call at 407-686-1723 or contact us online for a free initial consultation with a SSDI attorney.

 Our friendly staff keeps you up to date on the progress of your case, working swiftly and effectively to pursue the SSDI benefits you deserve.